 |Receive up to $100 credit for Global Entry or TSA Precheck|

-Earn 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
+Earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide

 |1:1 points transfer to other travel programs, so you can use your points toward a variety of flight and hotel options|